 Where are you from?

 It’s complicated.
-I grew up (mostly) in Fairfax, VA (right outside Washington DC).
+I grew up (mostly) in Virginia (right outside Washington DC).
 After high school I moved to Missoula, Montana to go to undergrad at University of Montana (Math, Chemistry, and Biology).
 That’s where I met my husband Joel and we got married before picking up and leaving for Laramie, Wyoming.
 In Laramie, we both finished graduate degrees (MBA and Math for me, Finance for Joel).
 Then we uprooted again and moved to Muskegon, Michigan.
-In Michigan I completed my Ph.D. while working full-tim at Muskegon Community College for a decade.
+In Michigan I completed my Ph.D. while working full-time at Muskegon Community College for a decade.
 Today I live in the Salt Lake City area (Utah).
 Where am I from?